 Sit Ups for Cancer Research

 The School Council listens to the ideas of our children.
-Recently four boys in Year 4, Zach, Seb, Fred and Lucas brought their fundraising ideas to the School Council.
-They suggested raising money for Cancer Research through a sit up challenge over the month of March.
+Four boys, Zach, Seb, Fred and Lucas brought their fundraising ideas to the School Council.
+They suggested raising money for Cancer Research through a sit up challenge.
 The boys did a fantastic job, not just raising money but also raising awareness of the Cancer Research charity.

 Bedale Litter Pick

 On the 3rd Sunday of every month, a growing group of pupils and parents gather to pick up litter around the town.
 Rain or shine, we have helped to tidy up the park, the High Street, the beck and further afield.
 It is so good when local people thank us for helping to keep Bedale beautiful.

 What an amazing morning children and families from Bedale Primary School had.
 We are proud to be a part of Bedale Litter Busters and a large number of our children woke early to take part in a ‘town tidy.’
 As ever, we help with litter picking but also planting flowers, weeding, cleaning signs and helping to create a plant swap in what used to be the old phone box.

 And in recognition of the hard work and commitment of our children, Bedale councillors presented our children with commemorative plaques.

 Please come and join us, we meet on the 3rd Sunday of every month at 9am, outside House and Home.
 As Katie in Year 4 said, ‘It’s great fun.
 Can I come back next month?’

 Children in Need

 Each year we raise money in school for Children In Need by dressing up and taking part in lots of fun activities.
 In November, we all dressed up in either Spots or Yellow.
 The costumes were fantastic and we are so proud of everyone's efforts; including filling the drawn-out Pudsey Bears on the playground with spare change! which enabled us to raise a wonderful amount of over £425.64.